Manhunt after multiple people are found shot dead in 2 houses in Joliet, Illinois

 The scene is just a few blocks from the busy intersection of Jefferson Street and Larkin Avenue – and also right near Ascension St. Joseph Hospital and Joliet West High School.

-Joliet police said they are looking for Romeo Nance, who is believed to driving a red Toyota Camry with license plate Q730412.
+Joliet police said they are looking for Romeo Nance, who is believed to be driving a red Toyota Camry with Illinois license plate Q730412.

+Nance's prior arrest records indicated that he also listed an address on Acres Road as his home address when he was arrest for aggravated discharge of a weapon involving a woman.
+Court records indicate Nance was out on body in connection with that 2023 shooting case, and is still awaiting trial.

-A red Toyota Camry with the same license plate was identified as being involved in two shootings on Sunday – one of which left a man dead.
+Meanwhile, a red Toyota Camry with the same license plate as the one referenced in connection with the Monday discovery was also identified as being involved in two shootings on Sunday – one of which left a man dead.

 At 4:27 p.m.
-Sunday, the Will County Sheriff's office were called to the Pheasant Run Apartments, off Pheasant Run Road in unincorporated Joliet Township, where they found a man bleeding on the ground from a gunshot wound.
-The 28-year-old man, who was originally from Nigeria and had lived in the United States from about three years, was rushed to an area hospital and pronounced dead.
+Sunday, the Will County Sheriff's office was called to the Pheasant Run Apartments, off Pheasant Run Road in unincorporated Joliet Township, where they found a man bleeding on the ground from a gunshot wound.
+The 28-year-old man, who was originally from Nigeria and had lived in the United States for about three years, was rushed to an area hospital and died.

 His identity has not been released.

 About 10 minutes earlier, a 42-year-old man had been shot in the leg in the 200 block of Davis Street in Joliet.
-The victim in that case suffered non-life-threatening injuries.
+That victim suffered non-life-threatening injuries.

-The Will County Sheriff's office said these earlier incidents appeared to be random in nature – and the two victims were not connected in any way.
-But the same car with the same license plate associated with Nance was spotted at both scenes, according to the sheriff's office.
+The Will County Sheriff's office said these earlier incidents appeared random – and the two victims were not connected.
+However, according to the sheriff's office, the same car with the same license plate associated with Nance was spotted at both scenes.

 for more features.